divfor/atomic_hash/README.md

 ## Summary
 This is a hash table designed w/ high performance, lock-free and memory-saving.
 Multiple threads can concurrently perform read/write/delete operations up to 10M ops/s in modern computer platform.
 It supports up to 2^32 hash items with O(1) performance for both of successful and unsuccessful search from the hash table.

-By giving max hash item number, *atomic_hash* calculates two load factors to match expected collision rate and creates array 1 with higer load factor, array 2 with lower load factor, and a small array 3 to store collision items. memory pool for hash nodes (not for user data) is also designed for both of high performance and memory saving.
+By giving max hash item number, *atomic_hash* calculates two load factors to match expected collision rate and creates array 1 with higher load factor, array 2 with lower load factor, and a small array 3 to store collision items. memory pool for hash nodes (not for user data) is also designed for both of high performance and memory saving.

 A design description (in chinese) is posted here: https://blog.csdn.net/divfor/article/details/44316291